Abdullahsrwr/assignment1_CSCI2020U/README.md

 =====================

 In addition to the base requirements for the software, a few improvements were added.
 When the user is prompted to input a file, a file explorer pops up for ease of use.
-As well, the aesthetics were improved to allow for a user friendly experience.
+As well, the aesthetics were improved to allow for a user-friendly experience.

 **Instructions**
 =====================